GZaito/BenGame/README.md

-## this an attempt at making a blackjack game
+## This is  an attempt at making a blackjack game using python